stiglers-eponym/BeamerPresenter/packaging/README.md

 cd BeamerPresenter-0.2.2_beta2
 ```

-Now configure the package using cmake.
+Now configure the package using CMake.
 This requires the configuration of the Qt version (major and minor version), and the PDF engine (Poppler or MuPDF).
 The Qt minor version is only needed for version checking of dependencies.
 For building BeamerPresenter with poppler in Ubuntu 20.04 with Qt 5.12 use:
 ```sh
 mkdir -p build_dir